Writer. Filmmaker. Storyteller. Story Analyst

 "A fantstic script.
 Original, well-written and heart stopping"

 - THE WRITERS GUILD OF AMERICA

 Me & My Style

 A marriage of intellectual-driven (Apollonian) and intuitive-emotional (Dionysian).
 My banner is Apollonian Media.

-My work has been inspired by an untold number of like minds.
-If the Criterion Collection cornered me into its closet, I'd likely pick works from the following directors: Jane Campion, Richard Linklater, Charlie Kaufman, Julian Schnabel, Stanley Kubrick, Jacques Audiard, Wong Kar-Wai, and Céline Sciamma.
-Some of my favorite TV shows are Mad Men, Breaking Bad, Rubicon, Little Drummer Girl.
+My work has been inspired by many multi-faceted artists.
+If the Criterion Collection cornered me into its closet, I'd pick works from: Jane Campion, Richard Linklater, Charlie Kaufman, Julian Schnabel, Jacques Audiard, Wong Kar-Wai, Céline Sciamma, Stanley Kubrick, Bergman.
+Some of my favorite TV shows are Mad Men, Top of the Lake, Russian Doll, Black Mirror.